10 Ways to Make a Difference

 8. Mentor a PA student.
 Proficient new graduates promote our profession and help your cause in the long run.
 Contact the PA Program nearest you to help educate the future members of our profession or sign up with PA Shadow Online to allow students to shadow you for a day.
 Remember that precepting is good for CME II credit!

 7. Contribute to the PSPA Political Action Committee (PAC).
-The Board encourages all PAs to contribution to the PAC .
+The Board encourages all PAs to contribute to the PAC .
 By law the PSPA can support the activities of the PAC, but only your personal donations may be contributed to a political campaign.
 The PSPA has an aggressive legislative and regulatory agenda and the PAC helps to “Positively Change Legislation Through Education”.

 6. Contribute to the PSPA’s charity effort.
 Each year the PSPA chooses a philanthropic effort in the host conference city.
 This is just another way for PAs to make a difference in their communities.
 Click here to read about PSPA’s annual charity.